Walbran Valley old-growth logging protests: Implementation record

 Five years after the government's commitment, environmental organizations documented that zero of the 14 recommendations had been fully implemented.
 By 2025, the government had deferred only 1.2 million hectares- 46% of the 2.6 million hectares identified as priority areas by scientists- leaving 1.4 million hectares of the most endangered forests still open to logging.
 Sierra Club BC's analysis of provincial data revealed that old-growth logging remained essentially unchanged from pre-review levels, averaging approximately 150 soccer fields per day from 2019 through 2021, despite government claims of "record low" harvests.

 The most critical implementation failure involved Recommendation 6, which called for immediate deferrals of at-risk ecosystems within the first six months.
 Environmental groups issued joint report cards documenting that the March 2021 deadline passed with "almost all at-risk forests remaining open to logging."
 Ken Wu, Executive Director of the Ancient Forest Alliance, stated in September 2025: "The BC government promised an ecological paradigm shift in its system of old-growth forest management, but five years later, they have resumed their heel-dragging on policy progress to buy time for the destructive status quo of old-growth liquidation."

 Grand Chief Stewart Phillip of the Union of BC Indian Chiefs declared on the five-year anniversary: "Five years after the Old Growth Strategic Review, so little has changed...it feels like lip service."
 A coalition of 88 BC organizations issued an open letter documenting that the Biodiversity and Ecosystem Health Framework- the review's most critical legal mechanism- remained delayed with no public timeline after five years.

 Connection to Fairy Creek

-The Walbran Valley blockade follows the 2020-2021 Fairy Creek old-growth logging protests, located approximately [distance] from the current blockade site.
+The Walbran Valley blockade follows the 2020-2021 Fairy Creek old-growth logging protests, located approximately 12 kilometres from the current blockade site.
 The Fairy Creek protests resulted in 1,188 arrests between May and December 2021, making them the largest act of civil disobedience in Canadian history.
 Several participants in the Walbran blockade, including Pacheedaht Elder Bill Jones and protester Will O'Connell, were prominent figures in the Fairy Creek protests.
+The Walbran Valley was also a focus of the "War in the Woods" protests of the 1980s and 1990s, which extended to Clayoquot Sound.
 In December 2024, the BC NDP and BC Green Party signed a cooperation agreement that included a commitment to permanently protect the Fairy Creek watershed, though the agreement did not address broader old-growth protections in the region.